marielle-lopez/google-books/README.md

 ### January 21, 2024

-As I'm approaching the deadline for this project, I'm going to need to move the pagination and modal feature to separate branches.
+As I'm approaching the deadline for this project, I'm going to need to move the pagination and modal feature to separate branches due to lack of time.
 This is so I can show a functional application that doesn't appear half-finished!
+Additionally, I've changed the maximum number of results to show from 10 to 40.

 ### January 17, 2024